-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of BitBay consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
+This review of BitBay consists of four parts: general info, fees, deposit methods and security.

 BitBay has apparently won several prizes.
 These are all listed the exchange’s website and further detailed in the picture below.